 Click the check mark at the bottom of the page to create the virtual machine.

-If you don't know the cloud service and VM name, run Get-AzureVM to display that information for all VMs in the current subscription.
+If you don't know the cloud service and virtual machine names, run Get-AzureVM to list the names for all virtual machines in your current subscription.

 $CSName = "<cloud service name>" $VMName = "<virtual machine name>" $vm = Get-AzureVM -ServiceName $CSName -Name $VMName write-host $vm.VM.ProvisionGuestAgent